Tips for submitting your best AWARD School application

 3. Get a second opinion.

 Try and show a few trusted people your work before you submit it.
 They’ll provide you with a fresh perspective, and it might help improve what you’ve done.
-As part of getting a second opinion, you obviously need to be open to criticism and revisiting/revising your work.
+You must be open to criticism, and you must not fall in love with your work.

 4. Keep it simple.

-Don’t go over the top and develop a TV storyboard for the print brief.
-Remember that the judges will be reviewing hundreds of submissions so it’s best to keep your entry simple and easy to read.
+Don’t go over the top and do a TV storyboard for a print brief.
+Remember that the judges will be reviewing hundreds of submissions.
+So keep your entry simple and easy to read.
 Don’t add any unnecessary material or detail.
-For example, if you need to explain your idea, then that’s a sign that it might be too complicated.
+For example, if you need to explain your idea, it’s too complicated.

 5. Raw is good.

-There’s no need to develop polished and finished layouts for your concepts.
+There’s no need to do polished and finished layouts for your concepts.
 You will be assessed on your ideas - not your layout skills.
 Neatly hand-drawn ads will suffice.
-If you’d like to include an image that you can’t draw then simply trace it.
+If you’d like to include an image that you can’t draw, then simply trace it.
 All artwork must be saved as a JPG and be in black and white pen/sharpie.

-Before you start your creative thinking, it’s worth looking at various creativity-related books and websites that are filled with award-winning creative work.
-They’ll give you examples of lateral thinking.
-A few books to look out for are AWARD Award, D&AD and ONE SHOW annuals, all linked below.
-Lots of creativity-related books are available at TAFE libraries or specialty bookstores too.
+Before you start your thinking, it’s worth looking at various advertising resources with award-winning creative work.
+They’ll give you heaps of advertising examples of lateral thinking.
+Resources to look out for are AWARD Awards, Cannes Lions, D&AD, ONE SHOW and Clios annuals, etc., refer here:

 www.awardonline.com/awards/award-annuals